tildeleb/heapsort/README.md

 The Go version of Heapsort
 --------------------------
-The Go version is easily built and tested by issuing the commands:
+The Go version is easily built and tested by issuing the commands at the top level of the project:

 	go build
 	go test

+The program that does the actual

 The C version of Heapsort
 -------------------------